 With the Salesforce Service Cloud, you can manage all interactions in one overview.
 The Salesforce Service Cloud includes tools for field service operations, computer telephony integration (CTI), web chat, and customer service via social media.
 By making customer service more efficient, employees have a better overview.
 As a result, your customers will be served faster, you will improve the user experience, and that will be reflected in your bottom line.

-Gearing your marketing to your target group, getting to know your customer, optimising your product or service, increasing your returns and providing the best solution for your customer.
-As an online retailer you want to offer your customers an optimal shopping experience.
+Gearing your marketing to your target group, getting to know your customer, optimizing your product or service, increasing your returns, and providing the best solution for your customer.
+As an online retailer, you want to offer your customers an optimal shopping experience.
 The E-commerce Cloud is indispensable for large e-commerce customers.
 With it:

 - Automate your processes for optimal delivery and payment;